aws-deepracer/aws-deepracer-launcher/modes-of-operation.md

 #### Example 2

 ```
+input:
-**input:** throttle (from the joystick) = 0.567;
+throttle (from the joystick) = 0.567;
-max_speed_pct (from adjust maximum speed buttons) = 0.6
+max_speed_pct (from +/- adjust maximum speed buttons) = 0.6

+calculated values:
-*categorized_throttle = 0.5*
+categorized_throttle = 0.5
 a =  -0.17751479289940836, b =  0.8461538461538464

 mapped_speed = -0.17751479289940836 * 0.25 + 0.8461538461538464 * 0.5 = 0.378698225
 ```

 #### Example 3
 ```
+input:
-**input:** throttle (from the joystick) = 0.467;
+throttle (from the joystick) = 0.467;
-max_speed_pct (from adjust maximum speed buttons) = 0.6
+max_speed_pct (from +/- adjust maximum speed buttons) = 0.6

+calculated values:
-**categorized_throttle = 0.3**
+categorized_throttle = 0.3
 a =  -0.17751479289940836, b =  0.8461538461538464

-mapped_speed = -0.17751479289940836 * *0.09* + 0.8461538461538464 * *0.3* = 0.237869822
+mapped_speed = -0.17751479289940836 * 0.09 + 0.8461538461538464 * 0.3 = 0.237869822
 ```

 After we have the final categorizing and mapping completed for the speed and steering_angle, we have the output in the range of [-1.0, 1.0].
 These values are passed to the servo node similar to the autonomous mode to move the car.

 ## Setting the servo and motor PWM duty values

-After we have the final scaling and mapping completed for the speed and steering_angle, we have the output in the range of [-1.0, 1.0].
+The servo node expects the speed and steering_angle values sent as part of servo message in the range of [-1.0, 1.0].
 Although for the autonomous mode, the speed will be in the range of [0.0, 1.0] as we do not support reverse driving for our car (yet).

 The DeepRacer device is open loop system and do not have a feedback to recognize the speed of the car.
-We use an ad-hoc method to map the value of speed and steering_angle obtained at the servo node to the duty cycle values which regulates the RPM of the servo and motor.
-The exact value written as the PWM duty on to the motor/servo file further depends on the calibration values set during the calibration flow.
+We use linearly map the value of speed and steering_angle obtained at the servo node to the duty cycle values which regulates the RPM of the servo and motor.
+The exact value written as the PWM duty on to the motor/servo file further depends on the bounding calibration values set during the calibration flow.

 ## Summary